 Insurance Telematics Use Cases

-Now that we’ve established the advantages of telematics in insurance industry, it’s time to zero in on the particular use cases of this technology.
+Now that we’ve established the advantages of telematics in insurance, it’s time to zero in on the particular use cases of this technology.

 Auto Insurance Telematics